Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 - Tier 0 (T0): Thatch & wood
 - Tier 1 (T1): Stone
 - Tier 2 (T2): Metal, no defenses
-- Tier 3 (T3): Metal, active defenses
+- Tier 3 (T3): Metal, with defenses
-- Tier 4 (T4): Metal, active defenses, multi-server presence
+- Tier 4 (T4): Metal, with defenses, multi-server presence
 - Tier 5 (T5): Tek or ascension

-Please refer to following documentation before engaging an enemy to ensure you are elibible to attack first.
+Please refer to following documentation before engaging an enemy to ensure you are eligible to attack first.
 In the following text, when a "+" follows a tier label, it means any tier greater than or equal to that tier (>=).

 - `T3+` means: `T3`, `T4`, `T5`